ELMERIKH/TelecordC2/docs/SETUP.md

 be sure to add -100 at the start it while inputing to telecord ,example: -1002544544878454 (just a random id)

-thats it you r done , now you should have 1 Discord bot token ,1 Discord channelid  ,1discord webhook,2 telegram bot tokens and a telegram channelid
+thats it you r done , now you should have 1 Discord bot token ,1 Discord channelid  ,1discord webhook,2 telegram bot tokens and a telegram channelid (-100XXXXXXXXXXX)

+when you run Telecord for first time it will prompt you for them ,to add and preserve other profiles orsettings , just rename the config.yaml and run telecord once more